NavigationContentFooter

 Completing Installation in the web browser

-Access your Moodle interface via web browser using your domain name or IP address.
+Access your Moodle interface via a web browser using your domain name or IP address.
 The Moodle setup wizard displays.

-1. Choose a language and click Next
+1. Choose a language and click Next.

 2. Check and confirm Moodle’s directory paths on your server by clicking next.